luiscarlosgph/videosum/README.md

 cv2.imwrite('collage.jpg', im)

 # Retrieve a list of Numpy/OpenCV BGR images corresponding to the key frames of the video
+key_frames = vs.get_key_frames('video.mp4')       # Uses the algorithm passed in the constructor

+# Alternatively, you can specify which algorithm you want to use
 key_frames = vs.get_key_frames_time('video.mp4')  # 'time' algo
 key_frames = vs.get_key_frames_fid('video.mp4')   # 'fid'  algo
 ```